dragynir/fashion_controlnet/README.md

 # Inference

 You can find inference script in [inference.py](src/inference.py).
-Run it with prepared mask or with image to extract mask.
+Run it with prepared mask or with image to extract mask first.

 Also, check out huggingface space app [TODO space](space).
 And colab inference script [TODO colab](colab)